tensorflow/docs/site/en/api_docs/python/tf/keras/experimental/LinearModel.md

 )
 </code></pre>

-Evaluates the model on a data generator. (deprecated)
+Evaluates the model on a data generator.

-Warning: THIS FUNCTION IS DEPRECATED.
-It will be removed in a future version.
-Instructions for updating:
-Please use Model.evaluate, which supports generators.

 #### DEPRECATED: